binbinmods/CursedProdigy/Seren/README.md

 This currently does not include any events or quests related to Seren other than those available to all heroes or all heroes of a specific class.

+### Known Bugs
+- The damage description always appears as if the card is empowered, even if the card would not be

 A couple of notes:
 ## Notes:
 - I understand that things are going to be janky at times, and there are definitely bugs that will be worked out